 Our recent Ph.D. recipients have gone on to postdoctoral positions at the Harvard-Smithsonian Center for Astrophysics, the Carnegie Observatories, the Institute for Advanced Study, UC Santa Cruz, the Kavli Institute at the University of Chicago, Space Telescope Science Institute, UCLA, Herzberg Institute of Astrophysics, University of Leiden, Brera Observatory in Italy, Observatoire de Paris, SUNY Stony Brook, Princeton, and Pierce College.
 A number of our recent graduates have been awarded many of the most prestigious postdoctoral fellowships in Astronomy, including several Hubble and Carnegie Fellowships, Sagan Fellowships, and the Princeton-Catolica, Menzel, and Clay Fellowships.

 On many topics, a student has a choice of several possible research advisors, and work in more than one area before (and after!) settling on a dissertation topic.
 Students typically publish one or two papers, many first-author, before completing their second year.

 Interested students also have the opportunity to work on advanced astronomical instrumentation through the department's instrumentation lab, a group of nine research staff with expertise in optics, detectors, electronics, mechanical design, and software engineering.
 This group works closely with the observational faculty and builds optical and infrared instruments for a variety of telescopes.

 Astronomy is a close-knit department with a lively atmosphere and a great deal of daily contact between students and faculty.
-Faculty contact comes naturally through research supervision and classes, but also through Daily Astro Coffee, weekly journal clubs and colloquia, student-organized reading groups, and many informal events.
-Students at Ohio State have more opportunity to learn from close interaction with faculty than they would in virtually any other astronomy program.
+Faculty contact comes naturally through research supervision and classes, but also daily through Astro Coffee, weekly journal clubs and colloquia, student-organized reading groups, and many informal events.
+Students at Ohio State have more opportunities to learn from close interaction with faculty than they would in virtually any other astronomy program.